Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Simulation Study

-One major advantage of the NN estimation procedure is that it can accurately estimate the parameters of non-exponential excitation kernels from interval censored data with minimal increases to the computational time.
-On the other hand, the benchmark PMMH estimator is much slower when applied to non-exponential kernels, as the Markov property of the intensity cannot be leveraged.
-Table~\ref{tab:gam} shows the NN estimates of a Hawkes process with $\mathrm{Gamma}(1.5,\, 0.25)$ excitation kernel for differing levels of aggregation.
+We now apply the NN estimation procedure to a Hawkes process with a $\mathrm{Gamma}(1.5,\, 0.25)$ excitation kernel.
+The results are displayed in Table~\ref{tab:gam}, for differing levels of aggregation.
 As discussed in Section~\ref{sec:sumstat}, we now include the $\mathrm{NBAR}(p)$ estimates in the summary statistic to enable identification of the parameters.
 It is challenging to present a fair comparison over different $\Delta$ values; for a given $\Delta$, using $p$ lags only allows the summary statistic to capture the impact of counts to within $p\Delta$ of each observation.
 For this particular experiment, we select $p_\Delta = 1/\Delta$ for each $\Delta$ value, so that the same duration of sample path history is captured in each experiment.
 The impact of the choice of $p$ will be explored in the next section.
-The initial NN estimators exhibit minimal bias, with the bias correction procedure again performing well.
-A natural increase in standard error concurrent with an increase in $\Delta$ is also observed.
-Density histograms of the bias corrected estimates are approximately normal (see Appendix~\ref{app:hists}).
+The NN estimates exhibit minimal bias, with the quantile estimates being well calibrated to the targeted coverage of $95\%$.
+A natural increase in standard error concurrent with an increase in $\Delta$ is also observed along the $\alpha$ and $\beta$ dimensions, as a larger aggregation window reduces the information carried about the offspring kernel in the count data.
+The same behaviour is not observed for the estimates of $\nu$ and $\eta$, as the presented $\Delta$ still yield highly informative data.
 It is clear that the NBAR($p$) estimates are capable of identifying the parameters of a non-exponential offspring density.

-For comparison, in the case of $\Delta = 0.1$, a single sample path in this example requires approximately 15 to 20 hours of computational time run the PMMH estimation procedure for only $5,\!000$ iterations, using 16 CPUs.
-By producing training data in parallel batches, our proposed NN estimation framework allows for estimates in this example to be produced in under 30 minutes, without sacrificing the quality of the resulting estimator.